mcquardt/eth-todo-list/readme.md

 1. Creating the first `struct`.
 Structs are similar to classes in oop languages.
 2. Creating the first `mapping`.
 Mappings in solidity are similar to 'associative arrays' or hashes in different programming languages.
 A `mapping` creates key-value pairs which are stored on the blockchain

+## `_` in Solidity files
+1. variables with `_` in them typically refer to function parameters.
+Whereas variables without the underscores are used as global variables.
+There is no semantic difference between them.
+The style is used to differentiate between function arguments and global variables

+## Sending Ether to adresses vs contracts
+1. Sending Ether to an address can be done via `web3.eth.sendTransaction{ ... }`.
+Interestingly this does not work by default when changing the receiving adress to that of a contract.
+Sending ether to a smart contract is possible either
+2. There are two ways to send ether to a contract.
+First one is to use `contract.methods.foobar().send({...})` is is possible if the function defined in the smart contract is classified as being `payable`.
+Second option is to use `web3.eth.sendTransaction({...})`.
+This only works if a fallback function within the smart contract is defined as it is being classified as being `payable`.
+The `SendEtherToContract.sol` file assembly demonstrates this

+## Sending transaction to a smart contract
+1. In order to interact with an Ethereum smart contrac two APIs exist.
+Either `.call()` method or the `.send()` method. `.call()` only allows reading information from the blockchain whereas `.send()` also allows chaning the state of the blockchain